 Towns and villages to look out for include Felanitx, Orient and Pollensa.
 Soller (the ‘old town’ perching in the hills above busy Port Soller) is also lovely, and easy to reach from Palma via the vintage narrow-gauge railway.
 Memories of Mallorca is one of our top holidays to Spain, and includes an excursion on the Palma-Soller railway (plus a few days at leisure to explore the island on your own).

-Cartagena doesn’t grab the headlines in the same way as superstar cities like Barcelona and Seville, but it has a fantastically rich history to discover, making it an ideal stop-off on a cruise to Spain.
+Cartagena doesn’t grab the headlines in the same way as superstar cities like Barcelona and Seville, but it has a fantastically rich history to discover.

 Steeped in over 2,000 years of history, this port city was built on a settlement site established by a Carthaginian general.
 More recently recognised as the ‘Port of Cultures’, there’s plenty to explore.
 Maybe begin at the Naval Museum, then set out to see everything from Roman ruins right up to modern creations inspired by Gaudi.